isc-projects/stork/doc/usage.rst

 Registering New Machine
 =======================

-Once the agent is deployed and running on the machine to be monitored, you should instruct stork server to start monitoring it.
+Once the agent is deployed and running on the machine to be monitored, you should instruct Stork server to start monitoring it.
 You can do so by going to Services menu and choosing Machines.
 You will be presented with a list of currently registered machines.